Reflecting for Your Personal Statement

 - How would you describe yourself?

-- How would your professors, employers, family members, classmates and friends describe you?
+- How would professors, employers, family, classmates, and friends describe you?

 - What are you passionate about?